 In 1996, the U.S. Environmental Protection Agency joined with several non-profit and government organizations to form the Smart Growth Network.
-The Network was formed in response to increasing SMART GROWTH community concerns about the need for new ways to grow that boost the economy, protect the
+The Network was formed in response to increasing grow that boost the economy, protect the

 Smart growth refers to the management of growth to make it possible "for communities to grow in ways that support economic development and jobs; create strong neighborhood with a range of housing, commercial, and transportation options; and achieve healthy communities that provide families with a clean environment."
 (Smart Growth Network)